xiangzhi/psi-wiki/Building-the-Codebase.md

 ## On Windows

-Visual Studio is required to build the `Psi.sln` solution on Windows. _Either_ Visual Studio 2019 or the older Visual Studio 2017 may be used.
-Install one or the other version below:
+Starting with release 0.12.53.2, Visual Studio 2019 is required to build the `Psi.sln` solution on Windows.

 __Setup Visual Studio 2019__: